angular/angular/aio/content/guide/aot-compiler.md

 * Only call [functions supported](#supported-functions) by the compiler.
 * Decorated and data-bound class members must be public.

-For additional guidelines and instructions on preparing an application for AoT compilation, see [Angular: Writing AoT-friendly applications](https://medium.com/sparkles-blog/angular-writing-aot-friendly-applications-7b64c8afbe3f).
+For additional guidelines and instructions on preparing an application for AOT compilation, see [Angular: Writing AOT-friendly applications](https://medium.com/sparkles-blog/angular-writing-aot-friendly-applications-7b64c8afbe3f).

 <div class="alert is-helpful">

-Errors in AoT compilation commonly occur because of metadata that does not conform to the compiler's requirements (as described more fully below).
+Errors in AOT compilation commonly occur because of metadata that does not conform to the compiler's requirements (as described more fully below).
-For help in understanding and resolving these problems, see [AoT Metadata Errors](guide/aot-metadata-errors).
+For help in understanding and resolving these problems, see [AOT Metadata Errors](guide/aot-metadata-errors).

 </div>

-### Configuring AoT compilation
+### Configuring AOT compilation

 You can provide options in the `tsconfig.json` [TypeScript configuration file](guide/typescript-configuration) that control the compilation process.
 See [Angular compiler options](guide/angular-compiler-options) for a complete list of available options.

 ## Phase 1: Code analysis

 The TypeScript compiler does some of the analytic work of the first phase.
-It emits the `.d.ts` _type definition files_ with type information that the AoT compiler needs to generate application code.
+It emits the `.d.ts` _type definition files_ with type information that the AOT compiler needs to generate application code.
-At the same time, the AoT **collector** analyzes the metadata recorded in the Angular decorators and outputs metadata information in **`.metadata.json`** files, one per `.d.ts` file.
+At the same time, the AOT **collector** analyzes the metadata recorded in the Angular decorators and outputs metadata information in **`.metadata.json`** files, one per `.d.ts` file.

 You can think of `.metadata.json` as a diagram of the overall structure of a decorator's metadata, represented as an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).